the-strawhecker-group/aim/docs/README.md

-Welcome to the *AIM API - Alpha*!
+Welcome to the *AIM API - Beta*!

-# Alpha Notice
+# Beta Stage

-The AIM API is in an "alpha stage" to gather customer feedback.
-While in alpha, the API may change in backwards incompatible ways to accommodate for fixes and additions.
+The AIM API is in an "beta stage" to gather customer feedback.
+While in beta, the API may change in backwards incompatible ways to accommodate for fixes and additions.
 Breaking changes will be communicated to the primary API contact at least 5 business days in advance.

 TSG reserves the right to determine what constitutes a breaking changes.
 A definition of "breaking changes" will be made available before formal release.